xrdocs/design/_blogs/2018-05-08-compass-peering-fabric-hld.md

 Cisco Network Services Orchestrator is a widely deployed network automation and orchestration platform, performing intent-driven configuration and validation of networks from a single source of truth configuration database.
-The Compass Peering design includes a Cisco NSO modules to perform specific peering tasks such as peer turn-up, peer modification, deploying routing policy and ACLs to multiple nodes, providing a jumpstart to peering automation.
+The  Peering design includes a Cisco NSO modules to perform specific peering tasks such as peer turn-up, peer modification, deploying routing policy and ACLs to multiple nodes, providing a jumpstart to peering automation.